 "Hate to remind you, but you're sitting on it," Wilson said.
 He looked less than thrilled at the thought.

 "You can share mine.
-No one's using the other half now," House found himself saying.
+No one's using it now," House heard himself say.
 He could hear the bitterness in his words and didn't really care.
 "Don't clutter up the bathroom with your stuff.
 Remember what happened the last time someone left a hairbrush at my place."

 "Really?
 Well—okay, thanks."
 Wilson looked surprised.
 "Thanks, House."

-"And now I'd like to watch this match in peace and quiet, if you don't mind," House said.
-Wilson just smiled and got up, taking his duffel from the spot where he'd parked it beside the end table.
+"And now I'd like to watch this match in fucking peace and quiet, if you don't mind," House said.
+Wilson just smiled and took his duffel from the spot where he'd parked it beside the end table.

 It was late when House shuffled into the bedroom to find Wilson already crashed out.
 The covers on House's side of the bed were smoothed free of wrinkles, one corner folded back to reveal clean sheets.
-House stood there looking at it.
+House stood there for a few moments.
 Then he went into the bathroom to pee, wash up and brush his teeth.

 It took some time to get comfortable, as usual; he had to ease his bad leg into the bed by degrees if he didn't want to be up half the night with cramps in his thigh and calf.
 With a soft groan he slowly relaxed and hoped sleep would arrive soon.
 He closed his eyes and listened to Wilson's quiet snores, surprised to find the sound didn't bother him.
 Usually the slightest noise . . . kept him . . .

 He woke with a gasp as a spasm jolted him into consciousness.
-Gritting his teeth, he pushed the covers aside and slowly sat up, holding his ruined thigh with both hands, struggling in the most useless fashion possible to contain the pain.
+He gritted his teeth as he pushed the covers aside and slowly sat up, held his ruined thigh with both hands, and tried in the most useless fashion possible to contain the pain.
 When a hand touched his back he hunched his shoulders. "'mfine," he mumbled.

 "Shut up," Wilson said softly.
-House heard the rustle of covers, and then Wilson was coming around in front of him with a glass of water and his meds, saying "Here, I'll be right back."
+House heard the rustle of covers, and then Wilson came around in front of him with a glass of water and his meds.
+"Here, I'll be right back."

 He returned with a heating pad, plugged it in and watched as House placed it on his thigh.
 The unit warmed quickly and began to loosen the muscle.
 Bit by bit the spasm eased, until at last House unclenched his teeth and closed his eyes, trembling.
-He was aware of Wilson moving, doing something, but the relief from pain was so profound he didn't care what was happening.
+He was aware of Wilson's movements, but the relief from pain was so profound he didn't care what happened now.

 "Can you lie down?"
 Wilson asked.
 House didn't bother to reply.
-He just did it, taking his time.
+He just did it, and took his time.
 His thigh twinged and fluttered as he stretched out, but the cramp didn't return.
 He let go his breath in a long sigh.

 "How's the new med regimen?"
 Wilson asked quietly.

 "Works most of the time," House said.
-He groped for the covers, shivering a little as the cooler room air brushed his skin.
+He groped for the covers, shivered a little as the cooler room air brushed his skin.
 "Weather change always screws things up."

 "Let me."
 Wilson brought the sheet and blanket over him.
-"All right?"
+"Okay?"